Seanny123/ShortStories/cured.md

 "What if you tried being a more caring person?
 You know, fake it until you make it and analyse the results."
 "How do I even fake that?"
 "You can try cognitive behaviour therapy.”
-“That sounds like something out of a self-help book.”
+“That sounds like something out of a self\-help book.”
 “Or there might be something we can print.”

 I like that idea a lot better.

-Jad is the only owner of a bio-printer in our city and maybe for miles around.
+Jad is the only owner of a bio\-printer in our city and maybe for miles around.
 From what I understand, there are a lot of fancy compounds in the world made out of basic materials that are easily acquirable.
 If you get that material, you can print it into whatever you want.
 The LSD he printed out for us last week is just carbon, hydrogen, nitrogen and oxygen.
 How you get from code to the LSD, I'm not so clear on, but as long as the LSD keeps working, I'm not too worried.

-Jad taps on his phone a few times and I hear the bio-printer start in his bedroom.
+Jad taps on his phone a few times and I hear the bio\-printer start in his bedroom.
 I smell the usual synthetic aroma coming from the printer, except this time with a unique hint of strawberry.

 "Some researchers in Austria found this compound that enhances the amount of empathy you feel," Jad says, "which is basically what you're lacking."
 "What's the catch?
 Spontaneous tentacle production?"
 I say.